The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 10. Can MP4 be streamed ?

-MP4 is a popular video format for live streaming because of its high compression which often results in smaller file sizes.
-It is compatible with two major streaming protocols; HLS and MPEG-DASH.
+MP4 is a popular video format for live streaming because of its high compression, often resulting in smaller file sizes.
+It is compatible with two major streaming protocols: HLS and MPEG-DASH.

 In Conclusion

-Both MKV and MP4 are relatively safe bets and future-proof, depending on your exact needs.
-Both formats offer distinct features that other video formats don’t.
+The MKV and MP4 formats are relatively safe bets for your video streaming needs, depending on exactly what you’re looking for.
+Both formats offer distinct features you won’t find anywhere else.
 Whichever one you use will boil down to your preferences and needs.

-In short, MP4 is more popular for watching online content and MKV is better for converting DVDs and Blu-ray discs into video files.
+In short, MP4 is more popular for watching online content, while MKV is better for converting DVDs and Blu-ray discs into video files.
 The quality and size of these file formats usually depend on the codecs they use.
-However, MP4 video format supports more platforms and devices.
-Moreover, YouTube and other popular social media media player videos convert into MP4 video format.
-This gives it a distinct usage advantage.
+However, more platforms and devices support the MP4 video format.
+Moreover, YouTube and other popular media players convert videos uploaded to them into the MP4 format for playback, giving it a distinct usage advantage.

-Dacast’s professional platform supports both MP4 and MKV video formats so you don’t have to worry about which one is better.
+Dacast’s professional platform supports the MP4 and MKV video formats, so you don’t have to worry about which is better.
 With Dacast, you can stream MP4 content and upload MKV videos seamlessly.
-Dacast’s complete video streaming solution allows you to use both formats, so you can utilize the best of both worlds.
-Using Dacast, generating embed codes and adding your videos is quick, easy and secure.
+Dacast’s complete video streaming solution allows you to use both formats so that you can have the best of both worlds.
+Using Dacast, you can generate embed codes and add your videos quickly, easily, and securely.

 Why not give Dacast a try?
 Sign up and you can try Dacast free for 14 days.
 No commitment and no credit card required.